-- 4. Snack time you might use this time to just chat with the children to get to know them and for them to get to know each other. - 3 When parents/caretakers arrive: Ask children if they want to show their parents/caretakers their threshold decoration.
-Distribute Guide to the Monthly Theme.
+- 4. Snack time you might use this time to just chat with the children to get to know them and for them to get to know each other. - 5.
+Distribute Guide to the Monthly Theme at the end of the session.
 This is a new monthly resource for families and others in the congregation to connect with the monthly theme at home.
+Dismiss children at 11:20.